Fall Picnic at the Pecan Grove

 Before, I would be laser-focused on getting pecans in the bucket.
 After all, the more pecans, the more pie!
 Am I right?

 It feels like an exciting responsibility now, though, one which I don’t take lightly at all.

-Mason jars – using mason jars in leu of assorted bottled waters, juice drinks or sodas will help minimize the amount of drink containers you’ll have to carry to and from your favorite fall picnic spot.
+Using mason jars in lieu of assorted bottled waters, juice drinks or sodas will help minimize the number of drink containers you’ll have to carry to and from your favorite fall picnic spot.

-Prep food in advance – think sandwiches wrapped in parchment paper secured with twine, snack bags, mini containers of veggies or salads.
+Prep food in advance by wrapping sandwiches in parchment paper secured with twine, snack bags, mini containers of veggies, or salads.

 You can pick up seasonal fruits like pears, apples, and figs at most any farmers market or grocery store.

 If you’re bringing a warm fall soup, make it in advance at home then transport it to your favorite picnic site in an insulated thermos.